If you’re shopping for an upper mid-range card in 2023, the chances are that Nvidia’s RTX 2060 Super might catch your eye.

 As always, it’s difficult to highlight the single best products, as there are multiple key factors to consider depending on an individual’s needs and budget constraints.

-If we had to choose, we’d say that, overall, the MSI’s RTX 2060 Super is the best model currently available, seeing as it pretty much has it all: high clock speeds, low temperatures, low noise generation, RGB lighting, and it only costs slightly more than the MSRP.
+If we had to choose, we’d say that, overall, the MSI’s RTX 2060 Super is the best model currently available, considering that it pretty much has it all: high clock speeds, low temperatures, low noise generation, RGB lighting and it only costs slightly more than the MSRP.

-However, the other models listed here have their own merits, too.
-As mentioned before, the Zotac card is good for smaller cases, the Gigabyte one is a better pick if you’re pinching pennies, and the Asus model is the best choice if you’re looking for the best performance you can get out of the RTX 2060 Super.
+However, all other models listed here have their own merits, too.
+As mentioned before, the Zotac card is good for smaller cases, the Gigabyte one is a better pick if you’re pinching pennies, and the Asus model is the optimal choice if you’re looking for the best performance you can get out of the RTX 2060 Super.